RedefiningDefault/URMC-Web-Scrape/README.md

 ## Set Up and Configuration

-l.
-Create and name a new folder
+1. Create and name a new folder
-l.
-To that folder, save three files:
+2. To that folder, save three files:
-    l.
-"URMC Web Scrape.ipynb
+    - "URMC Web Scrape.ipynb
-    l.
-"2021-09-12 14:25_LabLocations.csv"
+    - "2021-09-12 14:25_LabLocations.csv"
-    l. "urmc_env.yml"
+    - "urmc_env.yml"
-l.
-Open a terminal window and navigate to your new folder
+3. Open a terminal window and navigate to your new folder
-l.
-Type the following commands:
+4. Type the following commands:

 '''
 conda env create create --file urmc_env.yml conda activate urmc_env jupyter notebook
 '''

-l.
-A web browser will open with teh Jupyter file tree.
+5. A web browser will open with teh Jupyter file tree.
 Click on your .ipynb notebook which will open in a new tab.

 ### Required Python Packages

 To add required packages to your own environment:

 '''
 conda install -c anaconda selenium              #to navigate to url conda install -c conda-forge geckodriver        #to navigate web browser